dnhansen/comark/week05.md

 You can compare these with the system calls performed in the program `max.s` in this week's exercises.

+### Branching

+Simple branching is done with the `b` instruction.
+The syntax is

+    b{cond} label

+where `{cond}` is an optional **condition code**.
+If `{cond}` is omitted, the branch is unconditional.

+Examples of condition codes include `eq` and `ne`, which branch to `label` if the `Z` flag is set or clear, respectively.
+See [the documentation](https://developer.arm.com/documentation/dui0068/b/ARM-Instruction-Reference/Conditional-execution) for a complete list of condition codes.

+We need to specify whether an instruction should set the flags or not.
+Most instructions, e.g. `add` and `sub`, do not set the flag, but adding the suffix `s` makes them set the flag.

+For instance, the instructions

+    subs r1, r1, 1
+    beq zero

+thus subtract 1 from `r1` and branches to the label `zero` if the result is zero.

+The instruction [`cmp`](https://developer.arm.com/documentation/dui0068/b/ARM-Instruction-Reference/ARM-general-data-processing-instructions/CMP-and-CMN) may also be useful for comparing values.

 ## Exercises

 ### Task 9